Blaizzy/mlx-embeddings/docs/Adding-Software-to-Homebrew.md

 brew create --cask download-url --set-name my-new-cask
 ```

-This will open `$EDITOR` with a template for your new cask, to be stored in the file `my-new-cask.rb`.
+This will open `EDITOR` with a template for your new cask, to be stored in the file `my-new-cask.rb`.
 Running the `create` command above will get you a template that looks like this:

 ```ruby
 cask "my-new-cask" do